 About Our Pre-K/Kindergarten Coordinator

-Lynda Berkowitz, MS, CED, LSLS Cert AVEd has been coordinator of the CID pre-k since August of 2004.
+Lynda Berkowitz, MS, CED, LSLS Cert AVEd has been coordinating teacher of the CID pre-k since August of 2004.
 She was named co-principal of the CID school in August of 2006.

 In the CID Family Center from 1997 to 2004, Ms. Berkowitz worked with families of newly diagnosed babies and toddlers and taught 2-year-olds beginning speech, language and listening skills.
 She also implemented a Parents As Teachers program, presented parenting lectures and led parent support groups.
 She holds Parents As Teachers certification and professional certification from the Council on Education of the Deaf.
 She is a certified Listening and Spoken Language specialist.